 - In the Advanced tab, click the tag or category names you'd like to remove or rename.

 You can also merge tags or categories by selecting the labels you'd like to combine, then clicking Merge.

-The Pacific template family (Charlotte, Fulton, Horizon, Naomi, Pacific) offers a category navigation at the top of the Blog Page, which displays links to the different post categories.
+In the Pacific template family (Charlotte, Fulton, Horizon, Naomi, Pacific), there's a built-in category navigation at the top of the Blog Page, which displays links to the different post categories.
 Clicking a link filters out every post except the ones in that category.